Sonny Milano: Anaheim Ducks and Calgary Flames

 Upon joining the Anaheim Ducks, Milano recorded two goals and three assists through nine games before the season was paused on March 12 due to the COVID-19 pandemic.
 On July 28, 2020, the Ducks signed Milano to a two-year, $3.4 million contract extension.
 Once the 2020–21 NHL season began, Milano was placed on the Ducks' top line alongside Ryan Getzlaf and Rickard Rakell.
-However, they struggled to produce and only earned one point among them through the teams' first four games.
+However, they struggled to produce and only earned one point among them through the team's first four games.
 Milano shortly thereafter suffered another injury and he was assigned to the Ducks' AHL affiliate, the San Diego Gulls, on a Long-Term Injury Conditioning Loan on February 17.

 At the conclusion of the season and his contract with the Ducks, despite establishing new offensive career highs, Milano was not tendered a qualifying offer and was released as a free agent.
 After going un-signed over the summer, Milano opted to join the Calgary Flames on a professional tryout contract to attend training camp.
 He participated in the pre-season with the Flames before he was released from his tryout without a contract on September 27, 2022.